Follow-up study of outcomes of the Tri-borough Care Proceedings Pilot

 Research team: Professor Jonathan Dickens, Dr Chris Beckett, Sue Bailey.

 Funders: The Department for Education and Cafcass

-The follow-up study aims to assess whether or not delay has shifted to the post-court stage, and whether the new regime leads to different long-term outcomes.
-For example, it will be possible to compare the two cohorts in terms of planned and actual outcomes, time to reach the planned placement, whether placements endure (at home, kinship care or foster care), and the children’s well-being.
+The follow-up study aimed to assess whether or not delay had shifted to the post-court stage, and whether the new regime led to different long-term outcomes.
+The research tracked what had happened to the children in the two years after their proceedings ended.
+It measured the time to reach their planned permanent placement, whether placements endure (at home, kinship care or foster care), and the children’s well-being.

-The original evaluation was widely quoted and circulated, because it shows that the 26 week target can be achieved without compromising justice and thoroughness, as long as there is proper regard for flexibility.
+The original evaluation was widely quoted and circulated, because it showed that the 26 week target could be achieved without compromising justice and thoroughness, as long as there is proper regard for flexibility.
 The researchers have continued to disseminate the key messages through publications and presentations at professional and academic conferences.

 The researchers now aim to disseminate the information about what happens after proceedings.